PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 2019-09-01 19:01:09,158 - agent - INFO - Submitted 1 flow run(s) for execution.
 ```

-The job and it's respective pod should be visible now on the cluster:
+The job and its respective pod should now be visible on the cluster:

 ```
 $ kubectl get jobs